KNBR (AM): History

-In March 1989 NBC sold KNBR to Susquehanna Radio Corporation; it was the last radio property held by NBC, which two years earlier made the decision to sell off its radio division following General Electric's 1986 acquisition of RCA.
+In March 1989, NBC sold KNBR to Susquehanna Radio Corporation; it was the last radio property held by NBC, which two years earlier made the decision to sell off its radio division following General Electric's 1986 acquisition of RCA.
 The station soon added some sports talk in evenings, and took a full-time sports format in 1990 with the lone exception of The Rush Limbaugh Show, which KNBR carried from 1988 until 2000.

-KNBR is a former primary station of the Bay Area's Emergency Broadcast System.
-KNBR lost the designated primary EBS opportunity in 1990 after a major technical malfunction caused by KNBR's engineering department during the 1989 Loma Prieta earthquake.
+KNBR formerly served as the primary entry point station of the Bay Area's Emergency Broadcast System (EBS), but lost the designation in 1990 after major technical malfunctions by the station's engineers during the 1989 Loma Prieta earthquake.
 The Federal Communications Commission investigated the issue that the EBS designation was "revoked".
-This made the primary EBS station move to KCBS.
+KCBS then assumed the role as the originator for the EBS, and the successor Emergency Alert System.

 KNBR carried programs from ESPN Radio and KTCT aired shows from both ESPN Radio and Fox Sports Radio until 2013 when both stations switched to the Cumulus-distributed CBS Sports Radio.

 In 2015, KNBR's studios were relocated from 55 Hawthorne Street to 750 Battery Street after parent Cumulus Media consolidated its San Francisco radio stations in one building.

-In June 2018, KNBR began broadcasting in HD Radio on KSAN's HD2 channel.

-KNBR added an FM simulcast on 104.5 on September 6, 2019, and became KNBR-FM.
+KNBR added an FM simulcast on KNBR-FM 104.5 on September 6, 2019.

+In November 2024, KNBR announced that it would relocate from Battery Street to studios at Levi's Stadium.
+This did not prove to be the case, although it still broadcasts San Francisco 49ers-related programming from the venue.
+Instead, Cumulus announced in January 2025 that it would sublease Bonneville International's facility in Daly City for its Bay Area cluster.
+KNBR relocated to Daly City on May 29, 2025, marking the first time the station had been based from a studio outside of San Francisco in its 103-year existence.

+KNBR had also maintained a secondary studio at Oracle Park dubbed "The Bunker" until July 2025, which was situated at its field club level, and was occasionally used for Giants-related coverage.
+In July 2025, afternoon host Adam Copeland revealed that the team wouldn't allow the station to use the space anymore.

 Ownership

 KNBR and KTCT are owned by Cumulus Media Partners, LLC, a private partnership of Cumulus Media, Bain Capital, The Blackstone Group, and Thomas H. Lee Partners.
-It was purchased from Susquehanna-Pfaltzgraff Media in 2005 along with other Susquehanna Radio Corporation stations.
+It was purchased from Susquehanna Pfaltzgraff in 2005 along with other Susquehanna Radio Corporation stations.